Pukyong National University: Campus

-Pukyong National University occupies two Busan-based campuses: the Daeyeon Campus is situated in 23 Yongso-ro, Nam-gu; and the Yongdang Campus is in Yongdang-dong, Nam-gu.
+Pukyong National University occupies two Busan-based campuses: the Daeyeon Campus is situated in 45 Yongso-ro, Nam-gu; and the Yongdang Campus is in Yongdang-dong, Nam-gu.

 Location

 Daeyeon Campus, the main campus, is located in the southern part of Busan.
 It is served by its own subway station on Line 2.
 Yongdang Campus, the engineering campus used to be, is on Yongdang-dong, Busan.
 The engineering campus moved to Daeyeon in 2019, but some research facilities still remain in Yongdang.

-There used to be Mutgol Campus in the 1990s, but sold to Nam-gu because of the construction of the new city hall.
+There used to be Motgol Campus in the 1990s, but sold to Nam-gu because of the construction of the new city hall.

 Facilities

 Museum

 PKNU museum is located on the first and second floors of the Cheongun Building.
 It has the largest collection of materials in the field of fisheries and marine studies among the universities in South Korea.
 There are 2,278 exhibits including 1,262 cultural properties, 374 marine organisms, 287 items of fishing equipment and fishing boats, 55 vessels, 283 historical materials related to PKNU, and 17 folk materials.
 Also, there are many exhibits of historical value including a chanfron from the Gaya period, thought to be the earliest chanfron, and armor which was excavated from Dugok Historical Site in Gimhae.
 In addition, there are many stuffed marine organisms, including a coelacanth, one of only two in Korea.
 There is also a bone of the southern right whale, giant clam, various sharks, fish which inhabit the coastal waters and the ocean, crustaceans, and sea animals.

 The lobby of the Cheongun building contains a Pukyongosaurus Millenniumi, a herbivorous dinosaur which lived in the Korean Peninsula about 140 million years ago, and the first dinosaur to have a Korean name.
 Its fossil was discovered on the small rocky island located on the coast of Galsa-ri, Geumseong-myeon, Hadong-gun, Gyeongsangnam-do, and restored by a team led by PKNU professor Baek In Seong.